Stick with Me, Kid

 Stick With Me, Kid is a British television series created by Peter Hume that aired in 1995 on The Disney Channel.
 The series was created by Peter Hume, produced by Buena Vista Productions Ltd. and starred Kristopher Milnes and Leigh Lawson.
 The executive producer was Daniel Petrie Jr., Supervising Producers were Lee Goldberg & William Rabkin and Hume, and the producers were Ken Kaufman and Harry Waterson.

+Production

+Filming of the show took place at Bray Studios and at places South of London.
+A production team from Europe was used.
+Daniel Petrie Jr. was the pilot's executive producer, while Peter Hume penned its teleplay and Gary Nelson directed the show.
+The show is directed for children between the ages of seven and 11.

 Premise

 The show revolved around the life of Ripley Hillard (Milnes), a prodigious but troubled 13-year-old boy.
 After a diamond is stolen from the local museum, Ripley is determined to solve the case, but fails to attract any attention from the police, as he is only 13 years old.
 He then seeks the help of Grant Logan (Lawson), an out of work actor, to pose as a detective for him, as the police will only listen to the ideas of an adult.

 The first two episodes (the TV movie pilot edited into individual episodes) revolve around the diamond theft, but the remaining 11 episodes focused on a different case each week.
 Grant would put on the act of the detective, but Ripley would always be the brains.
 Grant also helped Ripley with his personal problems such as being bullied at school and lack of a father.